Lots of visitors made it to the show, but could it have been even busier?

 The single biggest reason cited by visitors for attending exhibitions is to see what’s new.

-By this, they mean what’s new to them and that dear reader, is an important distinction to note.
+By this, they mean what’s new to them and that dear reader, is a critical distinction to note.

 They really mean products and suppliers that they have not come across before.
 It doesn’t mean brand new launch products.
 It means things that are new to their businesses.

-There will always be visitors attending a show because they have a problem that needs a solution, but and by far the biggest reason quoted for attendance is, to see what’s new.
+There will always be visitors attending a show because they have a problem that needs a solution, but and by far the most significant reason quoted for attendance is, to see what’s new.

 “New” is what helps show visitors to keep innovating within their businesses and to stay ahead of their competition.

-Use this knowledge when you market to visitors pre and post-show
+Use the “new” factor when you market to visitors pre and post-show

 When you know what motivates people to visit trade shows, i.e. “new,” get thinking about the “new” things in your business that will resonate.